Back to Home

 Behind-the-scenes glimpses that humanize your brand

 Pro Tip: Drop regular photos and updates to signal Google that your business is active and engaged.
-Geo-tagged photos work best, and ensure all visuals follow these guidelines to maximize your local search presence.
+While photos showing real work are valuable, avoid manually geotagging photo EXIF data—it can dilute city-wide visibility.
+Instead, focus on proper location schema markup on your website pages.
+Ensure all visuals follow these guidelines to maximize your local search presence.

 Step 2: Master the Review Game

 Reviews are one of the most heavily weighted local ranking factors, accounting for over 15% of your Map Pack position.
 But it's not just about quantity.
-Google's 2025 algorithm updates place greater emphasis on review quality, recency, response time, and authenticity.
+Google's algorithm now places greater emphasis on review content quality, specificity, and authenticity than on volume alone.

 Building a Systematic Review Strategy